zhanglei1949/GraphScope/analytical_engine/java/README.md

-# Grape JDK on GraphScope analytics
+# GRAPE JDK on GraphScope analytics

 GRAPE JDK is a subproject under GraphScope, presenting an efficient java SDK for GraphScope analytical engine-GRAPE.
 Powered By [Alibaba-FastFFI](https://github.com/alibaba/fastFFI), which is able to bridge the huge programming gap between Java and C++, Java PIE